A huge thank-you to NetGalley and the publisher for this advanced reader copy of Kiss Her Once for Me by Alison Cochrun.

 Around here, it’s never too early to get into the holiday spirit!
 I’m thrilled to share my review of Kiss Her Once for Me, the queer romance that’s sure to make you feel warm inside this winter.

-Yes, I’m initially publishing this blog post in August, but I’m already getting a head start on my Christmas reading list, and you should too!
+I’m already getting a head start on my Christmas reading list, and you should too!
 Last year, I made a plan to only read holiday books during December, but by the time I got around to requesting my library books, I was too late – and I wound up missing out on so many great titles that had a waiting time of 20+ weeks!
-Needless to say, I’ll be putting my holiday books on hold starting in October this year.
+Needless to say, I started putting my most-anticipated holiday reads on hold in October this year.

 Every year around the holidays, my family watches While You Were Sleeping.
 It’s been a tradition for longer than I’ve been alive and I find myself counting down the days until our next watch before the credits even start to roll.
 When I found out that Kiss Her Once for Me was a lesbian reimagining of my favorite “Christmas” romcom of all time, I knew I was going to love it – and I wasn’t wrong.
 This book is beyond cute and gave me all the warm fuzzies even as I read it in the middle of the summer.
 I guess I was just participating in “Christmas in July” without realizing it.